 Strategies Task Facilitator Schedule 1.
 Collect names of attendees at the jazz festival to review for people who are connected to those currently involved with the organization.
-(Use the event that has the younger and more diverse audience to help get those Marketing Director Ongoing people involved elsewhere.)
-2. Invite people who represent this constituency (parents of children in the school, or jazz festival ticket buyers, etc.) to join a committee on the new Mainstage series, the organization's benefit committee, or a focus group.
+Use the event that has the younger and more diverse audience to help get those people involved elsewhere.)
+Marketing Director Ongoing 2.
+Invite people who represent this constituency (parents of children in the school, or jazz festival ticket buyers, etc.) to join a committee on the new Mainstage series, the organization's benefit committee, or a focus group.
 (Create an opportunity to meet these folks, hear from them, and see how they work.)
 Community Outreach Coordinator Spring 2001 3.
-Ask leaders from other boards in the community who represent this constituency to suggest people your organization might consider.
-Hold a lunch with the board chair from the Urban League or the local PTA and pick Board Chair and Executive Director Winter 2000 his/her brain.
-4. Attend a board fair and overfly advertise for the kind of people you are looking for to join the governance team of your organization.
+Ask leaders from other boards in the community who represent this con- stituency to suggest people your organization might consider.
+Hold a lunch with the board chair from the Urban League or the local PTA and pick his/her brain.
+Board Chair and Executive Director Winter 2000 4.
+Aftend a board fair and overfly advertise for the kind of people you are looking for to join the governance team of your organization.
 Executive Director April 2001